-The language is contemporary or if I can say controlled colloquial and would find resonance with the facebook generation, though this does not mean that meaning or the depth of the text is compromised anywhere.
-There are words from the corporate world like teams and some inspired from the flowcharting language.
-At other places it gets mathematical and words are saved using the ‘=’ sign, and I quite liked it as helped avoid lot of repetitions.
-Only place where I thought the language came in the way of flow of words was the constant use of s/he, to mean both male and female.
-Being based in the west may have made it a compulsion to use this, but it took away that rhythmic flow of the poem and was an eyesore as the text has been put in skillful designs in many places.
+The language is contemporary or if I can say controlled colloquial and would find resonance with the Facebook generation.
+Though this does not mean that meaning or the depth of the text is compromised anywhere.
+There are words from the corporate world like teams and some inspired by the flowcharting language.
+At other places it gets mathematical and words are saved using the ‘=’ sign.
+I quite liked it as it helped avoid a lot of repetitions.
+The only place where I thought the language came in the way of the flow of words was the constant use of s/he, to mean both male and female.
+Being based in the west may have made it a compulsion to use this.
+But it took away that rhythmic flow of the poem.
+And was an eyesore as the text has been put in skillful designs in many places.

 I quite enjoyed reading this translation of Bhagavad Gita.
 Having said that I must admit that I have read Gita many times and in many versions, so I am not sure how it will be received by a first-time reader.
 In fact, I am curious to know what a first-time reader thinks of it.
 Read it for the poetic language that is not so usual these days…

 Buy this book – Bhagavad Gita translated by Mani Rao at Amazon India.